 Styles

-Each layer can have different styles.
-For example, a layer can have one style for scales greater than 1:20,000 and another style for scales less than or equal to 1:20,000.
-It can also have a style that displays polygons representing city sectors, colored differently according to the crime rate in each sector.
+Each layer can have multiple styles.
+For example, a layer may use one style for map scales above 1:20,000 and another for scales equal to or below that threshold.
+A style might also display polygons representing city sectors, each colored according to the local crime rate.

-You can enable or disable the configured styles so that they are displayed by default or not in JMap NG applications.
+You can enable or disable configured styles to determine whether they are displayed by default in JMap NG applications.

-The Styles section, accessible by clicking on , provides tools to configure the layer's styles.
-The layer has a default style, of the Unique symbol type, which you can modify.
+The Styles section, accessible via , provides the tools for configuring a layer’s styles.
+Each layer has a default style of the Single symbol type, which can be edited.

 1